-When Life Gave Her Lemons, She Decided to Save the Bees!Adam Greene
+When Life Gave Her Lemons, She Decided to Save the Bees!The Rainforest Site

 Mikailia Ulmer, age 11, knows a few things about bees.
-She was stung by two of them in the span of a week when she was just 4.
-Her parents suggested she research information about bees to help cope with her fear of the stinging insects.
-What Mikaila found in her research was a way to save the bees while becoming an entrepreneur.
+She was stung by two of them in the span of a week when she was just 4; naturally a frightening experience.
+But her parents suggested that she research information about bees to help cope with her fear of the stinging insects, and Mikaila found much more than just the basics.
+She learned about the peril bees face today and how vital they are to our way of life, and went from fearing them to wanting to help.
+So she devised a way to help save bees – and became an entrepreneur.

 Plight of the Bees